Akil Municipality

-Akil Municipality (Yucatec Maya: "place of the vines") is one of the 106 municipalities in the Mexican state of Yucatán containing (48.54 km2) of land and is located roughly 100 km southeast of the Capital State.
+Akil Municipality (Yucatec Maya: "place of the vines") is a municipality in the Mexican state of Yucatán containing 48.54 km2 of land and is located roughly 100 km southeast of the Capital State.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest.
 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the High Sierra partition with headquarters in Tekax Municipality.
 In 1848, one of the bloodiest battles of the Caste War of Yucatán occurred in Akil between Maya rebels and troops under the command of Colonel José Dolores Cetina.

 In 1919, it became its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has seven councilpersons, who serve as Secretary and councilors of public works, public lighting, health, public security, public monuments, and nomenclature.